 Farms to visit in one day

 With our three suggested routes, you can visit several farms in one day, and create the perfect Ottawa agri-tour.
-You can also add to your experience by including an outdoor activity in a sector of Canada's Capital Greenbelt.
+You can also add to your experience by including an outdoor activity in a sector of the National Capital Greenbelt.

 All you have to do is pick your favourite of the three suggested routes, and then go out and embrace the “Eat Local” movement.

 Fruit and veggie lovers, this route is for you!
 While visiting four farms, you’ll have a chance to stock up on nutritious foods and support local farmers at the same time.
 The Greenbelt is also where you’ll find one of the most beautiful jewels of the region, the Mer Bleue Bog.
 Why not enjoy a walk at Mer Bleue while you’re so close by?

 Close to 25 different types of seasonal fruits and vegetables grown on-site and picked that very morning — that’s what awaits you at Orléans Fruit Farm!
 From May to October, discover what products are available on their harvest calendar.
 You can even pick your own strawberries and apples!

 Fresh fruit and vegetables, ready-to-plant seedlings, all kinds of fine herbs and the best Lebanese cucumbers in town: that’s what you’ll find at this family farm, established in 1995.
 You can also buy their delicious products at most Ottawa farmers’ markets.

 “Life is too short for grocery store vegetables.”
 That’s the motto of Jonathan and Jolianne and their son, Milo, who take pride in producing a variety of fresh, healthy, organic vegetables right in Ottawa’s backyard: the Greenbelt!
 Discover their products.

 This route, which takes you to four farms, is highly recommended for families.
 This route has pick your own produce, honey — and farm animals.
 What more do you need to delight your taste buds — and make the kids happy?